TestX9500/Hello-World/pull_request_template.md

 **Code Submission Template Questions**

-- [ ] I have ensured my commit message includes the rational for the change.
+- [ ] I have ensured my commit message includes the rationale for the change.

 < *Describe the rationale for the change* >